cyph3rryx/Writeups/PicoCTF/Most Cookies.md

 # Most Cookies → 150 Pts.

+## Huge Help from 0xManan, it wouldn't be possible for me to do it alone.
+Arigatoo Senpaii 😉

 1. We have a same cookie page as the last one (more cookies)

 2. We write _snickerdoodle_ and get our cookie in an encrypted format.